jcvdav/kuni_fads/data/README.txt

 2. Relationship between files, if important:
 - cropped_coast.tif is spatially intersected with country exclusive economic zones to produce zonal stats stored in country_level_cost_summary_statistics.csv
-- country_level_cost_summary_statistics.csv is then used to generate data_scaled.csv

 3. Additional related data collected that was not included in the current data package: